Backups for Mendix on Azure

 Introduction

-For apps running in Mendix on Azure, the Backups functionality enables you to create and restore database or file document backups.
-Other backup functionalities, such as uploading and downloading backup snapshots, or scheduling nightly backups, are not yet supported for Mendix on Azure.
+For apps running in Mendix on Azure, the Backups functionality enables you to create/restore database or file document backups.
+Other backup functionalities are also supported for Mendix on Azure environments.
+This includes functionalities such as uploading and downloading backup snapshots and scheduling nightly, weekly, or monthly backups.

 Backup snapshots contain both the database and file documents referred to in the database.